Extraterrestrial liquid water: Water rich circumstellar disks

-Long before the discovery of water on asteroids on comets and dwarf planets beyond Neptune, the Solar System's circumstellar disks, beyond the snow line, including the asteroid belt and the Kuiper Belt were thought to contain large amounts of water and these were believed to be the Origin of water on Earth.
-Given that many types of stars are thought to blow volatiles from the system through the photoevaporation effect, water content in circumstellar disks and rocky material in other planetary systems are very good indicators of a planetary system's potential for liquid water and a potential for organic chemistry, especially if detected within the planet forming regions or the habitable zone.
-Techniques such as interferometry can be used for this.

 In 2007, such a disk was found in the habitable zone of MWC 480.

 In 2008, such a disk was found around the star AA Tauri.
 In 2009, a similar disk was discovered around the young star HD 142527.

 In 2013, a water-rich debris disk around GD 61 accompanied by a confirmed rocky object consisting of magnesium, silicon, iron, and oxygen.
 The same year, another water rich disk was spotted around HD 100546 has ices close to the star.

-There is, of course, no guarantee that the other conditions will be found that allow liquid water to be present on a planetary surface.
-Should planetary mass objects be present, a single, gas giant planet, with or without planetary mass moons, orbiting close to the circumstellar habitable zone, could prevent the necessary conditions from occurring in the system.
-However, it would mean that planetary mass objects, such as the icy bodies of the solar system, could have abundant quantities of liquid within them.

 History

 Lunar maria are vast basaltic plains on the Moon that were thought to be bodies of water by early astronomers, who referred to them as "seas".
 Galileo expressed some doubt about the lunar 'seas' in his Dialogue Concerning the Two Chief World Systems.

 Before space probes were landed, the idea of oceans on Venus was credible science, but the planet was discovered to be much too hot.

 Telescopic observations from the time of Galileo onward have shown that Mars has no features resembling watery oceans.
 Mars' dryness was long recognized, and gave credibility to the spurious Martian canals.